-VERSION DATE COMMENTS 1 10 Aug 2012 Initial Version of NEM Settlement Estimates Policy.
+, VERSION DATE COMMENTS 1 10 Aug 2012 Initial Version of NEM Settlement Estimates Policy.
 With effect from the Effective Date determined under clause 1, this Policy and the NEM Settlement Revisions Policy supersede the NEM Settlement Estimates and Revisions Policy version 3A, published on 15 November 2009.
 1.1 13 Mar 2013 Minor amendments to NEM Settlement Estimates Policy to include effective date of 15 March 2013.
+2.0 1 July 2021 Re-arranged information to comply with AEMO new external Procedure template.
+Replaced Section 5 in version 1.1 with Section 2 in the current version.
+Updated references to half-hourly or thirty-minute to five-minute (trading interval).
+Updated to include UFE estimations for prudential purposes.